-Our cash, cash equivalents and restricted cash as of December 31, 2018 were \$104.2 million compared to \$86.8 million as of December 31, 2017.
-Our positive cash flow (including restricted cash) from operating activities was approximately \$32 million in the year ended December 31, 2018 compared to negative cash flow from operating activities of \$17.2 million in the year ended December 31, 2016.
-If we do not generate sufficient cash from operations in the future, including from our large-scale projects, our cash balance will decline and the unavailability of cash could have a material adverse effect on our business, operating results and financial condition.
+Our cash, cash equivalents including restricted cash as of December 31, 2020 were \$116 million compared to \$102 million as of December 31, 2019.
+Our positive cash flow (including restricted cash) from operating activities was approximately \$43.2 million in the year ended December 31, 2020 and included \$56.3 million received from Comtech in connection with our settlement with Comtech and termination of the Merger Agreement, net of related expenses.
+Excluding the net proceeds received from Comtech, we would have had a negative cash flow from operating activities of \$13.1 million in the year ended December 31, 2020.
+In the years ended December 31, 2019 and 2018 we had positive cash flow from operating activities of \$34.8 million and \$32.0 million, respectively.
+If we do not generate sufficient cash from operations in the future, including from our large-scale projects, our cash balance will decline, and the unavailability of cash could have a material adverse effect on our business, operating results and financial condition.

 The delivery of our large-scale projects requires us to invest significant funds in order to obtain bank guarantees and may require us to incur significant expenses before we receive full payment from our customers.
-This applies mainly to the FITEL Regional Projects awarded to us in 2015 and in 2018, which are expected to generate \$393 million and \$154 million in revenues respectively, over a period of 13-15 years.
-We have used the advance payment received from FITEL as well as internal cash resources in order to finance the FITEL Regional Projects.
-We have used surety bonds and our internal resources in order to provide the required bank guarantees for the FITEL Regional Projects, which were approximately \$127.2 million in the aggregate as of December 31, 2018.
+This applies mainly to the PRONATEL Regional Projects awarded to us in 2015 and in 2018, which are expected to generate \$395 million and \$154 million in revenues respectively, over a period of 13-16 years.
+We have used the advance payment received from PRONATEL as well as internal cash resources in order to finance the PRONATEL Regional Projects, and may need to significantly increase the internal cash resources used for further investment in the PRONATEL Regional Projects.
+We have used surety bonds and our internal resources in order to provide the required bank guarantees for the PRONATEL Regional Projects, which were approximately \$93.3 million in the aggregate as of December 31, 2020.
 If we fail to obtain the necessary funding or if we fail to obtain such funds on favorable terms, we will not be able to meet our commitments and our cash flow and operational results may be adversely affected.